Your sector, our focus

 ,and the claim was in excess of A$500m.

 We have provided advice on the International Group of P&I Clubs Pooling Agreement and reviewed various shipping related contracts for P&I cover.
 The firm also advises on insurance policy wordings, especially tightening language to minimise recurring claims.
+We have recently advised various clients on the effectiveness of their insurance portfolios including on market, mutual and self-insured arrangements.

 Commercial and corporate